mike99mac/minimy-mike99mac/README.md

 ## Connect the computer hardware

 For the initial setup, a keyboard, monitor and mouse are needed.
-Ideally there will be a way of setting up “headlessly”, but that’s not available yet.
+Ideally there will be a way of setting up “headlessly”, but we're not there yet.

 You can access the Internet using either Wi-Fi or with an Ethernet cord.

 To connect all the computer hardware, perform the following steps:

 - Plug the micro-SD card into the back underside of the RasPi.
 - If you have wired ethernet, plug it in to the RJ-45 connector on the RasPi.
 - Connect the mouse and keyboard to the USB connections on the RasPi.
 - Connect the monitor to the RasPi with an appropriate micro-HDMI cable.
-If your Raspberry Pi has two micro HDMI ports, use the left one.
+The RasPi 4 two micro HDMI ports - use the left one.
 - Now that all the other hardware is connected, plug the 5v power supply with a USB-C end into the RasPi 4.
 An official RasPi power supply is recommended to avoid "*undervoltage* warnings.
 If you have an inline switch, be sure it is on.

 ### Boot the RasPi